arnoulddw/transcriber-enterprise/README.md

 -   **Context Prompting:** Improve accuracy for jargon or specific names by providing context hints to OpenAI models.

 ### User Experience
--   **Intuitive Web Interface:** Clean and simple UI for uploading files, managing history, and running workflows.
+-   **Intuitive Web Interface:** Clean and simple UI for uploading files, managing history and running workflows.
--   **Comprehensive History:** View, copy, download (.txt), and delete past transcriptions.
+-   **Comprehensive History:** View, copy, download (.txt) and delete past transcriptions.
 -   **Asynchronous Processing:** Long tasks run in the background, keeping the UI fast and responsive.
 -   **Internationalization (i1n):** Multi-language support (English, Spanish, French, Dutch).

 ### Multi-User & Admin Features
 -   **Dual Deployment Modes:**
     -   `single`: Simple, no-login mode using global API keys.
 Perfect for personal use.
-    -   `multi`: Full-featured user mode with registration, login, and individual API key management.
+    -   `multi`: Full-featured user mode with registration, login and individual API key management.
--   **Secure User Authentication:** Supports username/password, Google Sign-In, and password resets.
+-   **Secure User Authentication:** Supports username/password, Google Sign-In and password resets.
--   **Role-Based Access Control (RBAC):** Granularly control permissions for features, API usage, and more.
+-   **Role-Based Access Control (RBAC):** Granularly control permissions for features, API usage and more.
 -   **Smart API Key Handling:** If a user has permission to manage keys, their personal key is used.
 Otherwise, the system seamlessly falls back to the global API key, ensuring uninterrupted service.
 -   **Comprehensive Admin Panel:**
     -   **User Management:** View and manage all users and their usage.
-    -   **Cost & Usage Analytics:** Detailed dashboards to track transcription minutes, workflow costs, and API expenses by user and role.
+    -   **Cost & Usage Analytics:** Detailed dashboards to track transcription minutes, workflow costs and API expenses by user and role.
     -   **System-wide Templates:** Create and manage workflow templates available to all users.